pkp/pkp-docs/learning-ojs/en/user-accounts.md

 From here, by choosing the different tabs, you can update your personal details, contact information, change your roles, add a personal image \(which some journals may publish along with your article or on a list of editors\), determine your notification settings, or update your password.

+The API tab on the user profile allows a user to use OJS’s REST API to interact with external applications.
+However, most users will not use the API and can ignore this tab.

 ## Resetting your Password

 You can reset your password by: